jliszka/jliszka.github.com/_posts/2013-10-10-understanding-a-b-test-analysis.md

 by outliers.
 You might recognize this as a Pareto distribution, which [has no well-defined mean]({{ site.posts[-2].url }}#one_important_exception) and is not really suitable for this kind of analysis.

 So let's pick a different metric.
-We could try the median time on the site, which is not sensitive to outliers like the mean is.
-Or we could look at the percentage of users who spent more than some amount of time (say 30 seconds) on the site.
+You could try the median time on the site, which is not sensitive to outliers like the mean is.
+Or you could look at the percentage of users who spent more than some amount of time (say 30 seconds) on the site.
 Let's go with that.

 | Group | Shade of blue | # of users | % who spent more than 30 seconds on the site |